General Purpose Classrooms

 A space analysis was completed for all Classrooms (110) and Meeting Rooms (680) on campus.
 This analysis included condition scores, utilization scores, location, and use by the home department.
 Upon review, rooms were chosen which were in poor condition but could potentially be utilized by multiple departments on campus.
 If you would like to see a room become a GPC, please submit information about the classroom and the department currently managing the classroom to ASFR for analysis.

 The GPC team is always looking for ways to improve the learning facilities on campus.
 The mission of the project is to provide the TTU community with up-to-date, standardized learning spaces to evoke positive learning outcomes.

 Human Sciences - 169 (Technology only; room has not been renovated), 273

 Science - 112

 Media and Communication

 This information can be found under the resources tab in Ad Astra.
-Anyone with a valid eRaider username/password has guest access to the system.
+Anyone with a valid eRaider username/password has guest access (at a minimum) to the system.
 You can filter by "Campus: TLB" and "Region: GPC" to see a list of all the rooms.
-If you hover the yellow sunburst next to the room number, you can see a quick view of a picture and features.
+If you hover the information card icon next to the room number, you can see a quick view of a picture and features.
 If you click on the room number, you will be redirected to full details about the room.
 For detailed instructions, please refer to the "How Do I look Up Room Capacity & Details" FAQ on Academic Support website.